1922 History, Trivia and Fun Facts

 • The Union of Soviet Socialist Republics (USSR) was created.

-• Mussolini and the Fascist party come to power in Italy.
+• Mussolini and the Fascist Party came to power in Italy.

 • Mohandas Gandhi was arrested, tried for sedition, and sentenced to six years’ imprisonment.